Emfuleni Local Municipality: Mismanagement

 Emfuleni Municipality was placed under administration in June 2018.
 OUTA believed that Emfuleni's service delivery had collapsed by 2018, and that the situation was causing human rights violations.
 It suggested that criminal enforcement action be taken to rectify its non-compliance as detailed in two directives and nine non-compliance notices.
 The Portfolio Committee on Cooperative Governance and Traditional Affairs (Cogta) expressed the opinion in 2020 that Emfuleni is dysfunctional without any evidence of improvement, and that it displayed no dedicated efforts to serve the public.
 The municipality conducted inefficient operations for years, accumulating unauthorized, irregular and wasteful expenses, while showing a disregard for laws and regulations, accompanied with poor oversight and consequence management.
 At the same time it displayed a lack of willingness to accept advice and cooperation in the form of public-private partnerships.
-The DA recommended that the Emfuleni council be dissolved, as service delivery had collapsed.
+The Democratic Alliance (DA) recommended that the Emfuleni council be dissolved, as service delivery had collapsed.

 A 2018 High Court judgment allowed Eskom to seize R645 million worth of Emfuleni's fixed assets due to non-payment for electricity.
 In 2021 members of the mayoral council (or MMCs) expressed their "surprise" when Eskom commenced with electricity disconnections in parts of Sebokeng and Evaton, and accused the utility of "putting the lives of councillors at risk".
 The municipality's 2018/19 year-end balance sheet revealed irregular expenditure of R1.1 billion due to non-compliance with laws and regulations.
 Its committee for public accounts did not investigate these irregular expenditures, nor was its senior manager held accountable, or 81 matters highlighted by the Auditor-General investigated.

 The DA pointed out that the municipality spent the exorbitant amount of R378 million on overtime payments during the 2015/2016 to 2019/2020 financial years, besides up to R10 million a month on travel claims and excessive amounts on the salaries of two administrators while it was facing a serious cash flow problem.
 Its financial recovery plan was ineffective leaving it with a backlog of R586 million for the 2019/2020 financial year.
 Its unserviced debt with Eskom (over R2.3 bn by 2020, and R3.5 bn by 2021) and Rand Water (some R1.1 bn) prevented it from providing a reliable power and water supply, which negatively affected its ability to collect levies and taxes.
 By 2020 it had failed to collect R8.6 billion in debt from its residents, and its own debt book reached R9.5 billion or 150% of its annual budget.
 In 2020 Emfuleni halted attachment of its assets by committing to pay R50 million of its historic debt to Eskom, but in 2021 faced the prospect of forfeiting its electricity infrastructure and/or electricity revenue streams to service further unpaid Eskom debt to the value of R1.3 billion.